SystemFw/blog/content/staging/paxos-failures.md

 initially cryptic formulation with the help of the Distributed Systems Engineer's constant companion: failure.

-If you enjoyed this post, we're reimagining what it means to program distributed programs with [Unison Cloud](https://www.unison.cloud/).
+If you enjoyed this post, we're reimagining what it means to write distributed programs with [Unison Cloud](https://www.unison.cloud/).
 Go check it out, and see you next time!